-Middlebury students are encouraged to meet with an advisor for health professions in the Center for Careers and Internships for guidance on preparation for a career in health professions.
+Middlebury students are encouraged to meet with an advisor for health professions in the Center for Teaching, Learning, and Research for guidance on preparation for a career in health professions.

 *Note that Middlebury financial aid does not transfer to externally sponsored programs (with a few exceptions, see our website for details)

 Science courses are available at many of the Middlebury Schools Abroad in the language of the host country.